J4c0b-1337x007/oscpSAscan/README.md

 ## 📂 Output

-All results in a folder called <SA name>:
+All results are saved in a folder named after the value you provide to -SA (the machine name):

 ```text
 <SA name>/